Kirari04/videocms/README.md

 ## Questions & Feature Requests

-You can ask project related questions & feature requests on <a href="https://videocms.tawk.help/" target="_blank"> Tawk </a>.
+You can ask project related questions & feature requests on <a href="https://discord.gg/PKfSxwV6" target="_blank"> Discord </a>.

 ## Api-Doc